Israel Diplomatic Profile

 Regime Relations

-Israel’s closest regime relations partners are United States, Morocco, and Argentina.
+Israel’s closest regime relations partners are United States, Argentina, and Morocco.
 Most adversarial: Palestine, Iran, and Lebanon.

 Societal Relations